OpenEvalProject/evals/manuscripts/elife-82232/v3/manuscript.md

 To verify the relation between MR diffusion values and the T1 relaxation times as well as free fluid estimates using µCT, DWI was performed 4 times in each phantom (as above).

-## AQP4 channel staining ex vivo
+#### AQP4 channel staining ex vivo

 C57Bl/6 brain sections collected previously (Hablitz et al., 2020, ) were newly reimaged and an entirely new analysis done for current experiment.
 Originally, mice (4 WT; Table 1A) were cardiac perfused with AlexaFluor 488 conjugated wheat germ agglutinin (Thermofisher Scientific) at 15 µg/mL in 20 mL of phosphate buffered saline (PBS), and then perfused with 20 mL PBS with 4% paraformaldehyde (PFA).
 Subsequently, the brains were extracted and were immersed in 4% PFA overnight.
 This step labels the vasculature and fixes the brain tissue.
 Brains were sectioned coronally at 100 µm using a vibratome (Leica VT1200s) and equivalent sections from +1.2 to –1.8 bregma were stained for AQP4.
 Floating sections were permeabilized with 0.1% Triton-X-100 in PBS, blocked with 7% normal donkey serum (Jackson Immunoresearch) in PBS with 0.03% Triton-X-100, and then incubated with Anti-AQP4 primary antibody (AB3594, Millipore; 1:1000 dilution) overnight.
 The sections were afterwards washed three times with PBS and incubated with Alexa 594 fluorophore-linked donkey anti-rabbit secondary antibody (A21207, Invitrogen; 1:500 dilution) and DAPI (D1306, Invitrogen; 1:2000 dilution).
 Stained sections were mounted with Fluoromount G (Thermofisher Scientific).

-## Vascular density measurements ex vivo
+#### Vascular density measurements ex vivo

 Vascular density was measured in mice brains (6 AQP4 KO and 6 C57Bl6; Table 1A) prepared in few steps.
 All mice were cardiac perfused with AlexaFluor 488 conjugated wheat germ agglutinin at 15 ug/mL in 20 mL of PBS, and then perfused with 20 mL 4% PFA.
 Afterwards, the brains were extracted and immersed in 4% PFA overnight.
 100 µm coronal sections were taken using a vibratome (Leica 1200 S).
 Anterior brain sections at +1.2 mm bregma, and posterior brain sections –1.8 mm bregma were mounted in Prolong Gold media with DAPI (Invitrogen).
 Equivalent sections were used for all biological replicates.

-## CSF production measurements in vivo
+#### CSF production measurements in vivo

 The measurements were performed in mice (5 KO and 6 WT; Table 1A) as described previously (Liu et al., 2020).
 Mice were anesthetized with K/X (100 mg/kg / 20 mg/mL i.p.) and 2% isoflurane, and placed in a stereotactic frame.
 Their scalp was shaved, and the skin was cleaned with a chlorhexidine swab followed by an alcohol wipe to remove the chlorhexidine.
 An iodine solution was applied and left to dry, and the scalp was opened and the skin retracted.
 The exposed skull was irrigated with sterile saline and cleaned by applying sterile cotton swabs, and a sterilized stainless-steel light-weight head plate (0.9×19×12 mm dimension), equipped with a round hole of at the center (in. ø9.0 mm), was attached to the mouse skull using a mixture of dental cement with cyano-acrylate glue (Sweeney et al., 2019).
 Pre-operatively as well as for three days post-surgery the mice received Banamine (1.1 mg/kg) subcutaneously as an analgesic.
 The mice were trained to tolerate positioning in the head plate stand (Cat# MAG-1, Narishige International USA Inc), as well as a restraint tube in three daily training sessions, each lasting 30 min for 3 days post-surgery.

 For measuring CSF production during wakefulness, the mice were anesthetized with 2% isoflurane during cannula implantation.
 A cannula (30 G needle) attached to artificial CSF filled PE-10 tubing was implanted into the right lateral ventricle through a small burr hole (AP = −0.1 mm, ML = 0.85 mm, DV = –2.00 mm from the postion of bregma).
 The cannula was fixed to the skull with dental cement and the opposite end of the PE tubing was sealed by high-temperature cautery.
 Once the cannula was in place, the neck was flexed 90 degrees and the headplate was attached to the head stand.
 Then a separate cannula was inserted into the CM and advanced into the 4th ventricle.
 One microliter of mineral oil was infused into the 4th ventricle to block the exit of CSF into the subarachnoid space.
 All incisions were infiltrated with 0.25% bupivacaine topical anesthetic to prevent the animal from experiencing post-surgical pain.
 The measurements were collected while the animal rested in an open cylinder restraint tube (9 cm length, in. ø3.5 cm), to which the animals were accustomed during training.
 Anesthesia was discontinued and CSF production was measured in head-fixed mice in 10 min intervals for 65 min, after a 30-min recovery period.

-## Tetramethylammonium microiontophoresis for interstitial fluid space volume estimation
+#### Tetramethylammonium microiontophoresis for interstitial fluid space volume estimation

 Real-time iontophoresis with tetramethylammonium (TMA) was performed in mice (8 KO and 20 WT, body weight not recorded) as adapted from the previous studies (Nicholson, 1993; Xie et al., 2013).
 The single barrel iontophoresis microelectrode (tip out. ø2–3 µm) contained 150 mM tetramethylammonium (TMA)-chloride and 10 µM Alexa 488.
 A series of currents of 20 nA, 40 nA and 80 nA were applied by a dual channel microelectrode pre-amplifier.
 For measurements of TMA, microelectrodes (out. ø2–3 µm) were fabricated from double-barreled theta-glass using a tetraphenylborate-based ion exchanger.
 The TMA barrel was backfilled with 150 mM TMA chloride, while the reference barrel contained 150 mM NaCl and 10 µM Alexa 568.
 All recordings were obtained by inserting the two electrodes to a depth of 150 µm below the cortical surface.
 Recording electrodes were inserted 2.5 mm lateral and 2 mm posterior to bregma.
 The electrode tips were imaged after insertion using 2-photon excitation to determine the exact distance between the electrodes (typically ~150 µm).
 The TMA signal was calculated by subtracting the voltage measured by the reference barrel from the voltage measured by the ion-detecting barrel using a dual-channel microelectrode pre-amplifier.
 The Nikolsky equation was used for calibration of the TMA electrodes based on measurements obtained in electrodes containing 0.5, 1, 2, 4, and 8 mM TMA-chloride in 150 mM NaCl.
 The TMA measurements were acquired relative to similar recordings obtained in 0.3% agarose prepared from a solution containing 0.5 mM TMA and 150 mM NaCl.
 A custom-made software in Matlab (v.
 R2019a, The Mathworks, Inc, Natick, MA.), ‘Walter’, developed by C. Nicholson was used to calculate α and λ values (Nicholson, 1993; Xie et al., 2013).

-## Brain water content ex vivo
+#### Brain water content ex vivo

 Anesthetized animals (3 KO and 5 WT, gender and body weight not recorded; Table 1A) were decapitated, the whole brains were taken out and weighed immediately (Wwet).
 Brain tissue was dried at 65 °C for 48 h until it reached a constant weight, and brain were re-weighed (Wdry).
 The ratio between the difference of Wwet - Wdry and Wdry was considered reflecting the brain water content (ml H2O/g dry weight).

-## Data processing and statistical analysis
+### Data processing and statistical analysis

-## MRI
+#### MRI

 All acquired images were visually checked and no presence of significant artefacts influencing morphological and functional assessment was found.
 Further processing pipelines were applied, and included motion-correction, spatial co-registration, and automatic or semi-automatic pre- and final postprocessing.

 All described statistical analyses were performed in GraphPad Prism 8 (GraphPad Software) and Matlab.
 The results coming from statistical comparisons were considered significant for p<0.05 after post-hoc correction, when applicable.

-## 3D-CISS volumetry and cisternography
+#### 3D-CISS volumetry and cisternography

 All 3D-CISS volumes were calculated in few steps using in-house pre-processing pipeline (Appendix 1—figure 3A).
 For each animal, every 3D-TrueFISP volume acquired with two repetitions was motion-corrected (10 times or until no further improvement) and averaged.
 Subsequently, the second averaged 3D-TrueFISP volume (180° encoding direction) was subjected to rigid-body registration (6 df.) to the first volume (0° encoding direction).
 Both motion-correction and registration were performed in AFNI (Oakes et al., 2005), and aimed to reduce the influence of random motion on the computed 3D-CISS image.
 Finally, 3D-CISS image was computed as a maximum intensity projection from 2 co-registered 3D-TrueFISP volumes, resulting in an image of almost completely removed banding artifacts.
 Afterwards, every computed 3D-CISS volume underwent semi-automatic brain parenchyma image extraction using the ‘Segment 3D’ tool in ITK-SNAP (Yushkevich et al., 2006), to remove the regions outside the brain parenchyma image from further analysis.
 Brain parenchyma was considered as the brain tissue volume surrounded with dark regions of skull image and including intracerebral vessels.
 To correct for intensity inhomogeneities coming from the B0 field and the surface profile of the CryoProbe (B1), the extracted brain parenchyma image underwent bias field correction using FSL (Zhang et al., 2001) (0.5 sigma, 20 mm FWHM, 4 iterations).
 At each step of pre-processing, the results were visually checked and confirmed for correctness.

-## Automatic CSF space segmentation
+#### Automatic CSF space segmentation

 For a single, bias-corrected 3D-CISS volume the ventricular and perivascular CSF spaces were separated from the brain parenchyma image in 3 dimensions using an in-house fully automatic adaptive algorithm in Matlab (Gomolka et al., 2021), in four steps (Appendix 1—figure 3B).
 First, high-intensity regions, as branches of the optic nerve’s residual after the semi-automatic brain extraction and not adjacent to the parenchyma in all image slices, were excluded using a bounding box enclosing the brain (Appendix 1—figure 3B ‘Bounding box and adaptive thresholding’).
 The bounding box was automatically computed based on a maximization of the voxels intensity variance slice-wise, separately in three orthogonal planes.
 The parenchyma volume surrounded by the bounding box was enclosed and the solitary regions were removed based on their geometrical properties calculated slice-wise in the sagittal plane: eccentricity≥0.5, roudness≥0.5, perimeter<0.005% of the brain parenchyma voxels count.
 The resulting brain image mask was geometrically dilated with a disk kernel of 11 pixels diameter, to enclose potentially removed or non-continuous parenchymal regions.
 The non-continuity appeared in case of residuals from banding artifacts at the borders of the skull and the ethmoidal bone.
 Subsequently, brain parenchyma volume was updated according to the resulting mask, for further automatic segmentation of the CSF space.

 Second, initial CSF space separation was performed by means of an adaptive intensity threshold and calculation of cumulative distribution of voxels intensities>0 from the separated and bias-corrected brain volume.
-As the overall distribution of the brain intensities differed slightly between the 3D-CISS images due to their SNR, a threshold-correcting factor (denoted fc) was calculated by means of the formula:(1)fc=σdμd+σd
+As the overall distribution of the brain intensities differed slightly between the 3D-CISS images due to their SNR, a threshold-correcting factor (denoted fc) was calculated by means of the formula:

+$$
+f_{c}=\frac{\sigma_{d}}{\mu_{d}+\sigma_{d}}
+$$

 where µd is a mean and σd is a standard deviation (SD) of aggregated brain parenchyma voxels intensity distribution.
 Separation of the CSF space was performed assuming that CSF intensities reflect those ≥95th percentile of the aggregated intensities distribution.
-Hence, the intensity of each voxel was rescaled according to the formula:,(2)Ir=I-1.33×σdσd
+Hence, the intensity of each voxel was rescaled according to the formula:

+$$
+I_{r}=\frac{I-1.33\times\sigma_{d}}{\sigma_{d}}
+$$

 where I and Ir are the original and the rescaled voxels intensities.
 The rescaled voxels intensities were encoded using a floating point precision in range between −1.33 × σd and a distribution peak close to the image SNR calculated as µd/σd (i.e. maximum rescaled intensity ~10 with the mean value varying between 3 and 5 among all analyzed images).
 Third, all the rescaled voxels possessing negative intensity (i.e. brain parenchyma) were assigned to 0, and a new aggregated distribution of the rescaled voxels of >0 intensity was computed.
 Subsequently, all voxels intensities ≤95.5th percentile of the new distribution were assigned to 0 to keep only the high intensity CSF seed regions.
 For the images of SNR >4 (i.e. lower contribution of Rician noise), the new distribution threshold was set of ≤95.5 +fc.
 The correction factor fc accounted for subtle intensity changes and did not result in the threshold exceeding the 97th percentile.
 A mask image of the initially separated CSF space was computed by assigning all remaining nonzero voxels to 1, for further application of a region-growing algorithm.

 The final segmentation was performed using a 2D region-growing algorithm applied slice-wise, consecutively in sagittal, axial and coronal planes (Appendix 1—figure 3B- ‘in Sagittal plane’, ‘in Axial plane’, ‘in Coronal plane’).
 In each slice, the algorithm reconsidered the voxels at the boundary of the CSF space in horizontal, vertical and diagonal directions separately.
 The algorithm based on extension of the method for contrast calculation applied to study properties of hemorrhagic and ischemic regions in clinical CT images (Nowinski et al., 2014; Gomolka et al., 2017).
 The calculations were performed considering the initially separated CSF space mask and the original 3D-CISS image, in two steps: (1) CSF mask dilation; (2) CSF mask erosion.

-## CSF mask dilation
+##### CSF mask dilation

 To assure that only voxels belonging to the CSF space and not affected by the partial volume from the surrounding parenchyma were included into calculation, the contrast was computed for the initially separated CSF boundary voxels reflecting the intensities ≥97.5th - fc percentile (i.e., µd + 2 × σd) of the aggregated intensities distribution from not intensity-rescaled brain parenchyma image.
 The boundary contrast was obtained as a ratio of an absolute difference between considered boundary voxel intensity and the mean intensity of the n consecutive voxels to the left/top/left-diagonal to the sum of the boundary voxel intensity and the mean intensity of the n consecutive voxels to the right/bottom/right-diagonal in the original CISS image (absolute relative CSF/brain parenchyma contrast in horizontal/vertical/diagonal directions, respectively).
 The contrast was calculated for n from 1 to 4 in the sagittal and from 1 to 3 voxels in the axial and coronal planes.
 The voxels at nth distance from the boundary were included into the updated CSF mask if their absolute relative contrast was <2%.

-## CSF space erosion
+##### CSF space erosion

 The boundary of the updated CSF mask was recalculated, and the voxels were reconsidered using the same method for the contrast calculation (see above).
 Herein, however, the contrasts were calculated for n from 1 to 2 in the sagittal and from 1 to 3 in the axial and coronal planes, to avoid removing small regions belonging to the perivascular space around the main cerebral arteries.
 The voxels at nth distance were removed from the updated CSF mask if their intensity in the original CISS image was ≤95.5th - fc percentile (for sagittal, and <95.5th - fc for axial and coronal planes) of the aggregated intensity distribution, and the absolute relative contrast to the respective boundary voxel was >2.5% (for sagittal, and ≥2.5% for the other planes).
 To further remove remaining false-positively segmented single voxels and to enclose wrongly opened larger regions the final CSF mask was subjected to 3D median filtration with a 3×3 voxels kernel (Appendix 1—figure 3B ‘Filtration and labeling’).
 Final CSF volume was visually assessed for correctness by RSG and YM, by overlaying with its parental 3D-CISS volume in ITK-SNAP.

-## CSF compartments labeling and statistical comparison
+##### CSF compartments labeling and statistical comparison

 The delineated CSF space was separated manually from the final CSF mask in ITK-SNAP into seven compartments (Appendix 1—figure 3B – ‘Filtration and labeling’), for further statistical comparison: lateral ventricles; third ventricle; fourth ventricle; basilar artery; basal perivascular space at the skull base surrounding the Circle of Willis; parietal perivascular spaces and cisterns (ventrally from the position of posterior cerebral artery, via space neighboring the transverse sinuses and dorsally to the junction of the superior sagittal sinus and transverse sinuses); remaining perivascular space within the olfactory area, surrounding anterior cerebral and frontopolaris arteries, middle cerebral arteries branches, and posterior cisterns including pontine and cisterna magna.
 For supplementary comparison, the segmented lateral, third and fourth ventricular spaces were considered jointly as the ventricular space, and the basilar, basal and the remaining anterior/posterior CSF spaces were considered jointly as the whole perivascular space.
 Number of voxels was counted, and the volume of each segment was calculated by multiplying the voxels count by the voxel dimension from the original 3D-CISS image, for subsequent statistical comparison.

-To compensate for the brain capsule volume differences and provide a reliable measure of the brain’s CSF space volume between animals, a ratio of the CSF to the brain volume (intracranial volume) was calculated for each delineated CSF segment as:.(3)RatioCSFspace=CSFcompartmentvolumeBrainvolume−CSFwholesegmentedvolume
+To compensate for the brain capsule volume differences and provide a reliable measure of the brain’s CSF space volume between animals, a ratio of the CSF to the brain volume (intracranial volume) was calculated for each delineated CSF segment as:

+$$
+Ratio_{CSFspace}=\frac{CSF_{compartmentvolume}}{Brain_{volume}−CSF_{wholesegmentedvolume}}
+$$

 The ratios obtained for each of the CSF compartments, as well as the segmented brain volumes were compared between KO and WT animals using nonparametric Mann-Whitney U-test.

-## DWI and IVIM-DWI
+### DWI and IVIM-DWI

-## Preprocessing
+#### Preprocessing

 For every animal, all DWI volumes acquired were subjected to motion-correction in AFNI to avoid influence of random and subtle frame-to-frame image displacements.
 The motion-correction was performed (4 times or until no further improvement) in reference to the first image acquired using the first b-value (b0), and the results were visually confirmed for correctness by RSG.
 Images acquired with different number of repetitions were averaged according to b-value and diffusion encoding direction, for subsequent calculation of diffusion measures in all 3 directions.
 Separately, an averaging took place considering only b-values, to calculate an average diffusion images.
 To normalize the image intensities and reduce influence of nonstationary noise, volume-wise normalization of voxels intensities was performed in all images from different b-values using a mean value of a background signal defined in a half-ball VOI including 704 voxels outside the visible tissue image.
 The VOI was manually set in an averaged b0 image and applied to every averaged volume from each b-value for the background signal depiction.
-The intensity normalization was performed according to formula:,(4)DWIbvalnorm=DWIbval−(μbvalnoise−6×σbvalnoise)
+The intensity normalization was performed according to formula:

+$$
+DWI_{bvalnorm}=DWI_{bval}−(\mu_{bvalnoise}−6\times\sigma_{bvalnoise})
+$$

 where DWIbval and DWIbval norm are the original and normalized voxels intensities, and µbval noise and σbval noise are respectively the mean and SD of the background signal at b-value.
 To reduce the influence of distortion artefacts, all DWI images were subjected to slice-wise spatial smoothing using a 0.5 sigma [3×3] Gaussian filter.
 To automatically exclude the voxels outside the brain regions in subsequent diffusion curve fitting, a brain mask image was calculated from b0 image and applied to all images from different b-values.
 The mask image excluded all the voxels below the mean + 0.5 × SD of the b0 image intensity.
 As initial threshold excluded voxels ventrally from the brain image, the mask was subjected to morphological dilation with a diamond shape kernel of 2 pixels diameter, and subsequent image filling to include sole obsolete voxels inside the mask.

-## Diffusion-curves fitting
+#### Diffusion-curves fitting

 All calculations were performed in Matlab using in-house computational pipelines and curve-fitting implementations based on the least squares method.
 For a standard DWI model, monoexponential curve-fitting was performed voxel-wise using all 17 b-values.
-The ADC and estimated S0 images were calculated voxel-wise based on the formula:.
-(5)Sbval=S0×e(−bval×ADC)
+The ADC and estimated S0 images were calculated voxel-wise based on the formula:

+$$
+S_{bval}=S_{0}\timese^{(−bval\timesADC)}
+$$

 For IVIM model, a two-step algorithm was used as considered providing more robust and reliable results compared to standard biexponential curve-fitting (Lee et al., 2016).
 In the first step, a perfusion fraction (Fp) was estimated as a voxel-wise ratio of the difference between b0 and approximated S0 to b0 image.
 Voxels intensities in the S0 image were estimated from the linear regression approximation considering the logarithm intensities of the volumes from the IVIM threshold to the highest b-value.
 The threshold b-value used was closest to 250 s2/mm (here ~238 s2/mm).
 The slow diffusion D was estimated as the slope coefficient of the linear regression function.
-Subsequently, for the voxels where a positive and nonzero Fp value was calculated (presence of fast diffusion) a biexponential curve-fitting was performed using the calculated Fp and D:,(6)Sbval=S0×(Fp×e(−bval×D∗)+(1−Fp)×e(−bval×D))
+Subsequently, for the voxels where a positive and nonzero Fp value was calculated (presence of fast diffusion) a biexponential curve-fitting was performed using the calculated Fp and D:

+$$
+S_{bval}=S_{0}\times(F_{p}\timese^{(−bval\timesD^{∗})}+(1−F_{p})\timese^{(−bval\timesD)})
+$$

 where D is the slow (‘pure’) molecular water diffusion, D* is the fast diffusion (pseudodiffusion).

-## Regions of interest definition and statistical comparison
+#### Regions of interest definition and statistical comparison

 For further statistical comparison, the mean and SD of ADC, Fp, D and D* signal intensities were calculated within 21 regions of interest (ROI), for every animal brain image separately.
 The regions were chosen based on reported high Aqp4 expression (Hsu et al., 2011; Hubbard et al., 2015) and were drawn manually using ITK-SNAP in estimated S0 image, and overlaid on the calculated diffusion parameters maps.
 The defined ROIs included from 48 to 250 voxels depending on the anatomical structure and excluding neighboring distortion artefact, and covered the position of cortical (olfactory area - OLF; cingulate/retrosplenial cortex - CA/RSP; visual - VIS; somatosensory - SS; auditory - AUD; hippocampus - HIP; perirhinal - PERI), brain stem (thalamus - TH; habenula - HAB; hypothalamus - HY; midbrain - MB; periaqueductal gray - PAG; hindbrain - HB), cerebral nuclei and tracts (caudate putamen - CP; white matter including striatal regions - WM); CSF space (lateral ventricles - LV; third ventricle - 3 V; fourth ventricle - 4 V; pericisternal space - PCS; perivascular space within the Circle of Willis - CoW) and the cerebellar ROI (cerebellum - CB).
 Application of automatic segmentation template was avoided due to variable influence of distortion and ghosting artefacts at large span of 17 b-values measured, resulting in erroneous template registration and delineation of signal from specific anatomical structures.
 The regions were set manually by RSG in reference to the Allen Brain Atlas, and verified by YM and MN.

 Due to presence of distortion and ghosting artefacts resulting in possible inhomogeneous noise properties of EPI images acquired, voxel intensities within delineated ROIs were considered coming from independent and non-uniform signal distributions (i.e., comparing ventral vs. dorsal ROI).
 Therefore, mean ADC, D, Fp, D* and Fp × D* were calculated excluding <0 and>99 percentiles of their intensity distribution within each ROI (see calculated values in the supplementary Excel file), and were compared ROI-wise between KO and WT animals using a nonparametric Mann-Whitney U-test.
 To confirm reliability of the slow diffusion measures, Pearson’s linear correlation was calculated between the mean ADC and D from all animals.

-## DCE-MRI
+### DCE-MRI

-## Preprocessing
+#### Preprocessing

 Time-series of FISP volumes acquired were motion-corrected and spatially normalized with ANTs (Avants et al., 2014) and co-registered to the respective baseline image, subject-wise.
 For every animal, the co-registration process was repeated twice using rigid-body (6 df.) and twice using an affine transformation (12 df.) to assure accuracy.
 Subsequently, the intensities from the first volume acquired after the dummy scan (i.e., of unstable steady-state MR signal) were subtracted voxel-wise from succeeding volumes to reveal only the regions enhanced with the contrast agent.
 To normalize the CSF signal in each time-series their voxel intensities were subjected to Gaussian normalization using the first 3D-FISP volume.
 The resulting images were smoothed with a 3×3×3 voxels kernel of [0.2, 1, 0.2] weights along each axis, to reduce the influence of possible artifacts after the automatic registration and subtracting the baseline volume.

-## Volumes of interest definition and statistical comparison
+#### Volumes of interest definition and statistical comparison

 For further statistical comparison, DCE 3D-FISP signal was derived from 21 ROI reflecting those from DWI analysis (see above), in each animal individually.
 All ROI were defined in a 3D template volume, based on Reference Space Model from Allen Brain Atlas, of the same spatial resolution as 3D-FISP volumes acquired.
 The reference volume was automatically registered in AFNI using affine registration (6 df.) to the baseline DCE volume.
 Mean DCE signal was depicted from every 3D-FISP volume in every animal ROI-wise (90 signal intensity values / ROI), for further statistical comparison.
 The first volume following the dummy scan was rejected from further consideration as it had previously been used for the signal normalization.
 To compare ROI-wise DCE signals between KO and WT animals, a repeated measurements Two-way ANOVA along with post-hoc Bonferroni’s correction was used in search for differences between the signal changes at specific time points and compared to the baseline signal before the gadolinium infusion.
 Further calculation of DCE-derived scores of CSF tracer arrival time, relative time-to-peak, peak intensity, and duration of significant from baseline interstitial tracer accumulation was performed based on the rank-sum scores provided by Dunn’s multiple comparison from nonparametric Friedman’s one-way ANOVA, performed separately in KO and WT groups.
 Arrival time was considered as a difference in time between the baseline time point, and time point where the negative rank-sum score was at least three times that from the baseline.
 Time-to-peak was calculated as a time difference between the start of the gadobutrol infusion and the subsequent time point at which the maximum negative rank-sum score was calculated (i.e. corresponding to the peak CSF signal intensity within the group).
 The peak intensity was considered as a relative signal increase occurring at the time-to-peak.
 Duration of significant from baseline interstitial tracer accumulation was obtained as a time difference between the last and the first time points, where DCE signal increase was significantly different from baseline.
 Area under the DCE curve was calculated for each subject as a sum of DCE signal amplitudes over all the measured time points.
 DCE scores derived for KO and WT groups were compared ROI-wise using nonparametric two-tailed Wilcoxon signed-rank test.

-## Microbeads MR phantom ex vivo
+### Microbeads MR phantom ex vivo

 DWI and IVIM measures were computed using the same processing pipeline as for in vivo imaging.
 To avoid influence of artefacts due to field inhomogeneity or at the border of the phantom lumen, all diffusion values were depicted in a 1.5 mm diameter circular region around the center of the phantom image, in all slices.
 Mean diffusion values from all phantoms were compared using nonparametric Kruskal-Wallis one-way ANOVA with Dunn’s post-hoc.

-## T1 mapping
+#### T1 mapping

 Calculation of T1 maps was performed using an in-house algorithm in Matlab.
-The voxel intensities from spin-echo images of the phantoms were approximated over the increasing repetition times, by inversely solving the equation with the least squares method:,(7)STR=S0×1-eTRT1+ε
+The voxel intensities from spin-echo images of the phantoms were approximated over the increasing repetition times, by inversely solving the equation with the least squares method:

+$$
+S_{TR}=S_{0}\times1-e^{\frac{TR}{T1}}+\epsilon
+$$

 where TR is a repetition time, S0 is the estimate of the proton density, STR is the intensity of the considered voxel from the corresponding slice, and ε is an estimator of a random error.
 To reduce influence of transmit inhomogeneity on T1 estimations, B1-correction was applied using dual-angle method based on relationship between an effective and nominal flip angles (Cunningham et al., 2006) and by applying voxel-wise a correction factor dependent on the intensities from two spin-echo volumes acquired with 45° and 90° flip angles.

-## Free water volume fraction
+#### Free water volume fraction

 Evaluation of the free water volume fraction inside the phantoms with microbeads was performed based on percentage of the contrast-filled volume, quantified in 8 bits gray scale axial images.
 First, the central portion of the phantom volume, reflecting that from DWI analysis, was manually separated in ImageJ (v.
 1.53 j, NIH, USA).
 The free fluid volume regions (filled with Omnipaque 350 solution) were of clearly higher Hounsfield Units (HU) intensities compared to those from the microbeads.
 Thus, the voxels belonging to the free fluid were empirically verified occupying >75th percentile of the cumulative HU distribution in all the separated volume images, from all phantoms.
 Therefore, the voxels belonging to the free fluid were counted three times, considering only voxels above 75th, 80th, and 85th percentile of HU distribution.
 For each phantom, the free fluid volume fraction was estimated as a mean voxel count from all thresholds, divided by the voxels count in the separated volume image.
 As objective separation of the fluid space was impossible in the phantom with the fine microbeads and lower HU thresholds would consider voxels affected by partial volume from the microbeads, proposed free fluid volume fraction estimation was found sufficient to correct for the changes in shape of voxels HU distribution from different phantoms.

-## AQP4 staining and vascular density image analysis
+### AQP4 staining and vascular density image analysis

 Brain sections were imaged using a conventional fluorescence macroscope (Stereo Investigator with objective UplanXApo 10x /numerical aperture 0.40, ∞/compatible cover glass thickness 0.17 mm/field number 26.5 mm, no immersion liquid (air); Olympus) and subsequently analyzed using ImageJ.
 Multiple FOVs were acquired in a 1360 × 1024 px / 1392.44 ×1048.43 µm frames (1.048 µm2/pixel), and subsequently aligned and stitched together to provide image of entire brain section.
 Both AQP4 and vascular staining were assessed in a complimentary anterior and posterior entire brain sections (cf. AQP4 channel staining ex vivo).
 To minimize the reader-associated bias, all image analyses were performed by the investigator (MG) blinded to the image content and animal genotype, and in randomized images.

-## AQP4 staining
+#### AQP4 staining

 For each brain hemisphere in each section, all ROIs were manually drawn according to the Allen Brain Atlas and using auto fluorescence from the green channel following visible anatomical landmarks and confirming AQP4 expression visibility.
 Each subregion measured from 0.03 to 1.69 mm2.
 Therefore, a universal threshold was applied manually to all images as a preferred method for reduction of the background signal influence.
 Subsequently, a mean area fraction covered by AQP4 in both hemispheres/sections was measured for each ROI.
 In total, mean AQP4 expression was calculated for 11 ROIs (retrosplenial cortex - RSP, visual - VIS; somatosensory - SS; auditory - AUD; hippocampus - HIP; perirhinal - PERI; thalamus - TH; habenula - HAB; hypothalamus - HY; pericisternal - PCS; white matter - WM) in 4 WT mice.
 A nonparametric Kruskal-Wallis one-way ANOVA with Dunn’s post-hoc was employed to compare the mean AQP4 channel expressions between ROIs.

-## Vascular density
+#### Vascular density

 ROIs were manually outlined around each anatomical subregion according to the Allen Brain Atlas, and using visible anatomical landmarks.
 Due to differences in fluorescent labeling intensity, each region was thresholded individually to isolate labeled blood vessels from the background, so each region measured from 0.023 to 4.67 mm2 within each hemisphere/section.
 Area fraction of blood vessels above the threshold was measured for each ROI.
 In total, mean vascular density was calculated from multiple subregions for 17 ROI (olfactory area - OLF; cingulate cortex - CA; retrosplenial cortex - RSP; primary visual - V1; primary somatosensory - S1; primary motor area - M1; auditory - AUD; hippocampus - HIP; perirhinal - PERI; insular - INS; thalamus - TH; habenula - HAB; hypothalamus - HY; caudate putamen - CP; white matter - WM; pericisternal - PCS; ependymal around lateral ventricles - EPD) in 6 KO and 6 WT animals.
 Further statistical comparison was performed assuming inhomogeneous signal distribution properties between different ROI (similarly as for DWI).
 Hence, considering independent measurements of vascular densities among ROI analyzed and due to small group size, nonparametric Mann-Whitney U-test was employed to compare the vessel densities from KO and WT animals ROI-wise.

 For ROI-wise correlation analysis, a mean value of AQP4 expressions as well as vascular densities at ROI was calculated from all respective animals strain-wise.

-## TMA measurements in vivo and remaining statistics
+### TMA measurements in vivo and remaining statistics

 For ISF space volume estimation with TMA: to keep uniformity of obtained α and λ values distribution within KO and WT groups altered by uneven group size, only the animals expressing α within mean ± 1.5 × SD of α distribution within the group (within ~90% of cumulative distribution) were kept.
 Therefore, two animals from KO and three animals from WT group were removed from among awake batch, and one KO and four WTs were removed from the K/X anesthetized batch of animals (6–7 KO and 16–17 WT remaining).

 The obtained α and λ values form TMA were compared using one-way ANOVA with Bonferroni’s post-hoc.
 Differences in α and λ values between awake and anesthetized animals, total excreted CSF volumes, brain water contents, as well as demographic characteristics parameters (Table 1A) between KO and WT mice were compared using Mann-Whiteny U-test.

-## Visualizations
+### Visualizations

 Whisker-box and correlation plots were generated using Graphpad and radar plots comparing DWI and IVIM values ROI-wise were generated using OriginPro (v.
 2020, OriginLab Corporation, Northampton, MA).